karandit/fet/README.md

 	to keep a core free for other tasks, write "make -j 3").
 This is proven to work under GNU/Linux and Mac OS X. Under Windows it depends on the C++ compiler (you may try it to see if it works).

-	Currently FET can be compiled with a C++ compiler, using Qt version 5.3.1 or compatible.
+	Currently FET can be compiled with a C++ compiler, using Qt version 5.3.2 or compatible.

+	Note NUseSystemLocale: If you want FET to autodetect the system locale language, type <<qmake fet.pro "DEFINES+=USE_SYSTEM_LOCALE">> or simply <<qmake "DEFINES+=USE_SYSTEM_LOCALE">>.
+This will work if you recompile from the beginning all the FET package (remove all the intermediary files and recompile), and also if you did not use FET on this machine or if you remove the settings file/registry entry for FET
+	(otherwise FET will retain the language which was already saved in its settings).

 	GNU/Linux:
-	- You will need Qt 5.3.1 or compatible to compile this program.
+	- You will need Qt 5.3.2 or compatible to compile this program.
 	- type "qmake fet.pro" or simply "qmake".
-You have to use qmake from Qt 5 series, which on some systems might be named qmake-qt5 (this command is executed very fast, so don't worry if you get immediate return from it)
+You have to use qmake from Qt 5 series, which on some systems might be named qmake-qt5 (this command is executed very fast, so don't worry if you get immediate return from it) See also note NUseSystemLocale above.
 	- type "make" (this takes a long time, maybe even 1 hour).
 See also note NMkJobs above.
 	To remove the compiled objects/executable: "make clean" and/or "make distclean".